auth0/docs/articles/quickstart/backend/nodejs/interactive.md

 Configure `express-oauth2-jwt-bearer` with your Domain and API Identifier.

-The `checkJwt` middleware shown to the right checks if the user's Access Token included in the request is valid.
+The `checkJwt` middleware shown to the right checks if the user's access token included in the request is valid.
 If the token is not valid, the user gets a 401 Authorization error when they try to access the endpoints.

 The middleware doesn't check if the token has the sufficient scope to access the requested resources.